 Flexitol Heel Balm

 As my Twitter bio says; “always has painted toenails”.
 I like my feet to look nice.
 Dry heels are my nemesis and I’ve rarely found anything that worked well.
-Flexitol heel balm costs around £5, I picked up a tube in the supermarket after seeing Jo Malone recommend it.
+Flexitol heel balm costs around £5, I picked up a tube in the supermarket after seeing.
 Flexitol produces a noticeable difference and has been a saviour across a sandal-summer.

 Dove Derma Spa Summer Revived